NI-HPC/nihpc-documentation/docs/Application Guides.md

     srun -p k2-gpu-interactive -N 1 -n 4 --gres gpu:1g.10gb:1 --time=3:00:00 --mem=20G --pty bash
     #srun -p k2-hipri -N 1 -n 4 --time=3:00:00 --mem=16G --pty bash
     module load apps/anaconda3/2024.06/bin
+    . /opt/gridware/depots/54e7fb3c/el8/pkg/apps/anaconda3/2024.06/bin/etc/profile.d/conda.sh
     conda create -n tf-gpu tensorflow-gpu numpy=1.19.2
     # export PATH=/mnt/scratch2/users/$USER/conda/envs/tf-gpu/bin/:$PATH
-    source activate tf-gpu
+    conda activate tf-gpu
     (tf-gpu) conda install -c anaconda jupyter
     (tf-gpu) conda deactivate
     ```

-    If the user does not need to use GPU resources, for example, the plan is to run on CPU cores, then `srun` instruction in line 2 must be used, instead of line 1, to get an interactive session in CPU nodes for the installation.
+    If the user does not need to use GPU resources, for example, the plan is to run on CPU cores, then `srun` instruction in line 2 must be used, instead of line 1,
+    to get an interactive session in CPU nodes for the installation.
     Also, ignore the installation of tensorflow part if the only purpose is to install Jupyter notebook to be used with other packages, such as Pandas or NumPy.
     In that case, just create the environment in line 4 with the following instruction: `conda create -n <environment_name>`.

     Finally, to access Jupyter notebook remotely from the (local) browser in the user's PC/laptop, the user must launch a Jupyter server connection and create a tunnel to it.
     To launch the server, run these commands:

     ``` bash linenums="1"
     srun -p k2-gpu-interactive -N 1 -n 4 --gres gpu:1g.10gb:1 --time=3:00:00 --mem=20G --pty bash
     #srun -p k2-hipri -N 1 -n 4 --time=3:00:00 --mem=16G --pty bash
     module load apps/anaconda3/2024.06/bin
+    . /opt/gridware/depots/54e7fb3c/el8/pkg/apps/anaconda3/2024.06/bin/etc/profile.d/conda.sh
-    source activate tf-gpu
+    conda activate tf-gpu
     (tf-gpu) jupyter notebook --ip $(ip addr show eno1 | grep 'inet ' | awk '{print $2}' | cut -d/ -f1) --no-browser
     ```

     Jupyter notebook has to run in a compute node.
 That is why first need to allocate a compute node with `srun` command as shown in line 1 or 2 for a GPU or CPU node.
     Here, the server is lauched in line 5.
 Some critical output is printer, mainly the IP and port number, which should be annotated for using later to create the tunnel.

     For the last part, open a local terminal in the user's PC/laptop, and enter the following instructions: